cattymod/docs/docs/website/limited-editor.md

 ---
-slug: /limited-editor
+slug: /editor-embed
 hide_table_of_contents: true
 ---

 # Embedding the Editor

-Introducing Limited Editor, a way to embed CattyMod's feature-packed editor into your apps and sites.
+Introducing Editor Embeds, a way to embed CattyMod's feature-packed editor into your apps and sites.

 Just put `https://studio.cattymod.app/editor` in an iframe of any size, but making this fill most of the screen is recommended.